 IT’S OLIVE HARVEST TIME!

-October is harvest time, sort of.
-Actually, it depends a lot on the weather and when mills decide to open, but this years looks like we'll be starting at the end of October/beginning of November, and probably keep harvesting through much of December.
+Every year harvest is a little different, depending on the weather and when mills decide to open, but this years looks like we'll be starting at the end of October/beginning of November, and probably keep harvesting through much of December.
 We have two Portuguese gentlemen who work for us full time, Carlos and Luis.
 They’re harvest pros, so they will be your guides.
 We try to gather some other Portuguese people to help as well, but we never know how many we can get.
 This will be our third harvest here at Veloso.
 The first year we had about eight WWOOFers and five Portuguese people.
 The second year we had four WWOOFers and three Portuguese people.
 We would like to get back to the first year numbers if we can.

 We both do freelance editorial work, so our involvement in the harvest will depend a lot on what deadlines we have at the time.
 We also have a thirteen-year-old son, Tor, who we will be taking to school and so on.
 We have a short paragraph about us and the quinta after the harvest information.

 Harvest can be a fun time, but it is physical work.
 We harvest the traditional method.
 Two large nets are dragged to each side of a tree.
 One or two people will then hit the tree with long sticks to shake the olives off of the tree and down onto the net.
 (This is a challenging job that requires some skill and strength, but this year we also have a battery-powered olive rake, which should make it easier for those not skilled with the sticks to take a turn at this work if they like.)
 The others in the team will be removing leaves and small twigs that also fall.
 Then both nets are dragged to the next tree.
 When the net is heavy with olives, everyone works to pour the olives into large sacks.
 At the end of the day, these sacks are tied up and brought down to the truck.
 So there is a lot of bending and work on your knees.
 We start early, have a short rest around ten, work for a few more hours until lunch, and then work through the afternoon.

 We are hoping to make some olive oil this year.
 If so, we will take the olives at the end of each day to the mill to be processed.
 If you want to come, you can see how this is done and ask as many questions as you want.

 The rest of the olives we will sell to a middleman here in Elvas.
 This is also a fun thing to do.
-Not only is the machine that washes the olives fun to watch in a Dr. Szeuss kind of way, but they sell beer, wine, and snacks so it has a bit of a party atmosphere, and a feeling of connection to the community as we see all kinds of other people bringing olives, sometimes in big trucks, sometimes in a few crates in the back of a car.
+Not only is the machine that cleans the olives fun to watch in a Dr. Seuss kind of way, but they sell beer, wine, and snacks so there is a bit of a party atmosphere, and a feeling of connection to the community as we see all kinds of other people bringing olives, sometimes in big trucks, sometimes in a few crates in the back of a car.

 Normally, we ask WWOOFers to work a 30-hour work week, 6 hours Monday to Friday.
 During harvest, since the Portuguese crew will be working 8 hour days, we will have a different schedule of a few 8 hour days and some half days.